syncfusion-content/maui-docs/MAUI/Chips/DataTemplateSelector.md

 # DataTemplateSelector in .NET MAUI Chips

-You can customize the appearance of each chip with different templates based on specific constraints using the `DataTemplateSelector`.
+You can customize the appearance of each [.NET MAUI Chips](https://www.syncfusion.com/maui-controls/maui-chips) with different templates based on specific constraints using the `DataTemplateSelector`.

 ## Create and initialize business models